Home » Recipes » German Potato Salad

-This warm German Potato Salad recipe features tender red potatoes and bites of bacon in a tangy bacon, vinegar, and mustard dressing.
+This warm German potato salad recipe features tender red potatoes and bites of bacon in a tangy vinegar and mustard dressing.
 It’s a family favorite that we enjoy all year long!

 German warm potato salad on a white platter

-This German Potato Salad recipe is awesomely flavored with vinegar and mustard, and is served warm or at room temperature.
+This German potato salad recipe is deliciously flavored with vinegar and mustard, and is served warm or at room temperature.
 And there’s BACON!
 I hope you love it, too!

 “YUUUUUUUM!!!
 Made this for a Memorial Day cookout and it was a hit.
 Easy to put together, and omg the Apple cider vinegar was amazing.
 I’ll never go back to American-style potato salad again.”